ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

 This section uses both Terraform and Ansible.

 1. Follow the instructions to [install Terraform and the {{site.data.keyword.Bluemix_notm}} Provider plug-in for Terraform](/docs/ibm-cloud-provider-for-terraform) on your workstation.
-1. Follow [these instructions](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) to install Ansible.
+1. Follow [these instructions](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html){: external} to install Ansible.

 ### Ansible Playbook
 {: #vpc-app-deploy-21}